Dokktest/Warden/README.md

 Simple PHP user authentication

-Warden is an uber simple user authentication library for PHP using a MySQL database.
+Warden is an uber simple user authentication library for PHP using using PDO with a MySQL database.

 The user table is defined in a configuration ini file and Warden takes care of the rest.
+If APC is available, Warden will check for the existence of the ini file in the cache and use that.

+Warden also checks for the existance of the table defined in the ini.
+If this table does not exist, Warden will create it based on the ini structure.

 Sample configuration ini